 Phillips 66 Pipeline LLC conducts a damage prevention program to educate the public with the intention of preventing releases due to pipeline dents, scrapes, or gashes.
 PHMSA regulates the usefulness of both pipeline operator damage prevention programs as well as the state damage prevention law enforcement programs.

 You can minimize the potential hazards of risky digging projects by learning about pipelines and sharing what you know with others.
-Do your loved ones install fence posts, garden, plan to install a pool or plan to dig at least 12 inches for any reason?
-Make sure they know about pipelines, have called 8-1-1 to have underground utilities marked and know the signs of a pipeline leak.
+Do your loved ones install fence posts, garden, plan to install a pool or plan to dig for any reason?
+Make sure they know about pipelines, always call 8-1-1 to have underground utilities marked and know the signs of a pipeline leak.

 811 is the toll-free, national call before you dig phone number.
 By dialing 8-1-1, you are automatically connected to a local One-Call center.
 The One-Call center will ask for details regarding the planned digging project.